 AKRON, Ohio — The Akron Zoo has expanded and is launching a new exhibit this summer.

-The Pride of Africa exhibit is opening on June 1 and will reflect “the beauty and mystery of the savannas of Kenya,” according to the zoo’s website.
+The Pride of Africa exhibit is opening in June and will reflect “the beauty and mystery of the savannas of Kenya,” according to the zoo’s website.

 This new exhibit features an expanded habitat for the African lions, a grasslands habitat for Speke’s gazelle and white storks, a Maasai boma with goats and an expanded train ride.